ViliusDevX/Frontend-Projects/TECHIN/Readme.md

 - Document my progress as I grow from beginner to advanced.

 ## 🧰 What's Inside
-Each subfolder in `/TECHIN/` usually includes:
+Each subfolder in `TECHIN/` usually includes:
 - 🤖 HTML
 - 🎨 CSS
-- ⚡ JavaScrip
+- ⚡ JavaScript
 - 📝 Notes or instructions related to the lesson

 ## 🚀 Notes